nebelorz/New-World-Auto-Fishing/README.md

 If you have a second monitor you should drag it there, if not, I reccommend using [AutoHotkey](https://www.autohotkey.com/) but any of [these](https://www.howtogeek.com/196958/the-3-best-ways-to-make-a-window-always-on-top-on-windows/) methods will work.

 ### Anti-AFK 🔴
-The Anti-AFK function will write the /sit command and then jump, so keep in mind that **if you're too deep into water its not possible to jump and you may die due running out of air.**
+The Anti-AFK function will move left and right, so beware not to be standing on a little spot from which you can fall.

 ### Key Bindings 🔴
 The key bindings in-game are set to default, but you can change them at "config.py" file.